Our Team

 Kathy Nam

-Kathy joined the lab as 4th Year Medicine Honours student working on Innate Lymphoid cells (ILCs) in bacterial skin infections.
+Kathy joined the lab as 4th Year Medicine Honours student in January 2026 working on Innate Lymphoid cells (ILCs) in bacterial skin infections.

 Visiting Students and Staff